 Benefits: Esther's provides, in a comfortable environment, the opportunity to find out about Centre and Church activities and the means to meet and to develop friendships.

 Beneficiaries: Esther's is open to all.

-Frequency and usage: Esther's is open during the day Monday - Friday every week and late night on Wednesday.
+Frequency and usage: Esther's is open during the day Monday - Friday every week.
 Approx. 150 people will use the café each day.

 6. Governance and Risk Management